Department of Telecommunications

 lems 'at' indiana 'dot' edu

-As a doctoral candidate in the Department of Telecommunications at Indiana University, I am currently studying the ways that Old Order Amish groups are using cell phones, smart phones and the internet.
+A doctoral candidate in the Department of Telecommunications at Indiana University, my research examines the ways that marginalized communities use social media, cell phones and the internet to bring about grassroots social change.